 Writer Rasheed Shabazz led a Black History Month home tour last Saturday titled: “Early Black Pioneers of Alameda.”
-More than 30 local residents gathered at Lincoln Avenue and Grand Street for the two-hour walking tour of Alameda’s north shore, where the first pioneering Black Alamedans built their homes in the late 1800s.
+More than 30 local residents gathered at Lincoln Avenue and Grand Street for the two-hour walking tour of Alameda’s north shore, where the first pioneering Black Alamedans built the

 Alameda Island Poets’ monthly free reading Wednesday, Feb.
 7, from 7 to 9 p.m., will celebrate Black History Month with local poets Amos White and Wanda Sabir.

 The Black Student Union (BSU) at Nea Community Learning Center hosted its second annual celebration of Black History Month March 1.
 Black History Month is celebrated in February every year to learn about African-American history and celebrate leaders of the community.

 I am often asked questions like, “What does the Black community think about [insert some random issue]?”
 I usually respond, “I am not Alameda’s Negro spokesman.”
 And, I don’t know if Alameda still has a Black community.